The Arsenal Stadium Mystery: Production

 The film stars several Arsenal players and members of staff such as Cliff Bastin and Eddie Hapgood, although only manager George Allison has a speaking part.
 The Trojans' body doubles on the pitch were players from Brentford, filmed during the First Division fixture between the two sides on 6 May 1939; this was the last match of the 1938–39 season and Arsenal's last official league fixture before the outbreak of the Second World War.
 Brentford’s players wore white shirts for the match because their first choice red and white stripes would have clashed with Arsenal's red and white jerseys.
 The Trojans’ players therefore wore similar white shirts in close up sequences which were then cut in with the match action.

-Dickinson planned a follow-up, The Denham Studio Mystery, which was intended to incorporate footage from the abortive film I Claudius, but this fell through.
+Dickinson planned a follow-up, The Denham Studio Mystery, which was intended to incorporate footage from the aborted film I Claudius, but this fell through.